Squircle: Polar form

-In practice, when plotting on a computer, a small value like 0.001 can be added to the angle argument $2\theta$ to avoid the indeterminate form $\frac{0}{0}$ when $\theta=\frac{n \pi}{2}$ for any integer $n$, or one can set $\rho=r$ for these cases.
+In practice, when plotting on a computer, a small value like 0.001 can be added to the angle argument 2θ to avoid the indeterminate form 0/0 when θ = nπ/2 for any integer n, or one can set ρ = r for these cases.

 Linearizing squareness

-The squareness parameter $s$ in the FG squircle, while bounded between 0 and 1, results in a nonlinear interpolation of the squircle "corner" between the inner circle and the square corner.
-If $s_L$ is the intended linearly-interpolated position of the corner, the following relationship converts $s_L$ to $s$ for use in the squircle formula to obtain correctly interpolated squircles:
+The squareness parameter s in the FG squircle, while bounded between 0 and 1, results in a nonlinear interpolation of the squircle "corner" between the inner circle and the square corner.
+If s_{L} is the intended linearly-interpolated position of the corner, the following relationship converts s_{L} to s for use in the squircle formula to obtain correctly interpolated squircles: